apache/pulsar/docs/Architecture.md

 The main strength of Bookkeeper is to guarantee the read consistency of the ledger in the presence of failures.
 Since the ledger can only be written by a single process, this process is free to append entries very efficiently (without need for further consensus) and after a failure, the ledger will go through a recovery process that will finalize the state of the ledger and establish which entry was last committed to the log.
 After that point, all readers of the ledger are guaranteed to see the exact same content.

-Pulsar uses Bookeeper since it is a very efficient sequential store that handles entry replication, node failures, and it is horizontally scalable in capacity and throughput.
-From an operational perspective, the capacity could be immediatelly increased by simply adding more bookies to a Pulsar cluster.
+Pulsar uses BookKeeper since it is a very efficient sequential store that handles entry replication, node failures, and it is horizontally scalable in capacity and throughput.
+From an operational perspective, the capacity could be immediately increased by simply adding more bookies to a Pulsar cluster.
 The other strength of Bookkeeper is that the bookies are designed to handle thousands of ledgers with concurrent reads and writes and, by using multiple disk devices (one for journal and another for general storage) are able to isolate the effects of read operations from the latency of ongoing write operations.

 ### Managed Ledger